 In the spirit of full disclosure, I must admit that this organizing business is getting fun.
 Who knew?
 But you must make sure that your motherly duties are attended to first.
 Otherwise you will have to find out that your earlier statement of “he should be able to eat his yogurt alone without making too much mess while I make a quick post” was not only false but stupid thinking.
 So be forewarned.
 Wait until the kids are asleep.
 (And this was after I cleaned off his hair and face.)

-UPDATE (May 2014): An updated version of this post can be found here.
+UPDATE (May 2014): I have since updated my menu board.
+The new version can be found here.

 PS – You can follow RoL on Bloglovin, Feedly or another news feed.
-If you are a social media fan like me, we can stay in touch through Facebook, Twitter, Pinterest, GoodReads, Letterboxd or Instagram (It’s set to private but I’ll approve you.)
+If you are a social media fan like me, we can stay in touch through Facebook, Twitter, Pinterest, GoodReads, Letterboxd or Instagram 😉

 PPS – This post may contain affiliate links.